 Grade 6 at GCSE Maths and English.

-Students are encouraged to read extensively from journals, newspapers and non-fiction books.
+An interest in current affairs is essential and students are encouraged to read extensively from journals, newspapers and non-fiction books, as well as other forms of media such as podcasts and documentaries.

-Economics combines well with all other A Level subjects including Physics, History, Mathematics, Politics and Modern Languages.
+Economics combines well with all other A Level subjects including Business, History, Mathematics, Politics, Geography and Languages.